sst/sst/www/docs/auth.md

 ### `LinkAdapter`

-This adapter issues magic links that you can send over email or SMS to verify users without the need of a password.
+Issues magic links that you can send over email or SMS to verify users without the need of a password.

 You will need to implement an `onLink` callback to send the link through your preferred mechanism; email or SMS.
 Any query parameters included in the redirect from your frontend will be passed through in the `claims` argument.
 This is useful to include the email or phone number you will be sending the link to.